ovh/docs/pages/web/domains/dns_server_general_information/guide.en-gb.md

 > [!warning]
 >
-> **Be careful when you modify a domain name’s DNS servers.** A configuration error may make your website inaccessible, or prevent your email addresses from receiving new emails.
+> **Be careful when you modify a domain name’s DNS servers.** A misconfiguration may make your website inaccessible, or prevent your email addresses from receiving new emails.
 By learning more about the consequences of modifying your DNS zone, you can get a better understanding of the changes you will make.
 >

 When you modify your domain name’s DNS servers, you are changing its DNS configuration.
 The new DNS configuration replaces the old one and is stored on the newly-defined DNS servers.
 Technically, the domain name then uses a new DNS zone.